Disclaimer: Bikexchange is reader-supported. We may earn an affiliate commission when you buy through the links on our site.

 • 1x front chainring, 1×12 is a standard drivetrain

-Electric mountain bikes come in all sorts of forms and variations, but the majority of the rock is a full-suspension setup.
+Electric mountain bikes come in all sorts of forms and variations, but the majority of higher-end models feature a full-suspension setup.

 Best Electric Mountain Bikes